syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 ## Conclusion

-While this isn't perfect (I mean, I or anyone could easily just `echo $RESPONSE` before the value is masked), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.
+While this isn't perfect (I or anyone could easily just modify the workflow to `echo $RESPONSE` before the value is masked), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.

 Honestly, I'm pretty happy with the solution, but I'm not happy that I had to come up with it.
 I would love to see GitHub support dynamic secrets in workflows